 Theater for Therapists

 This is a workshop for clinicians exploring the use of theater skills in psychotherapeutic practice.
-The New York State Education Department has approved this workshop for 2.0 contact hours (CEUs) for NYS licensed LCATs, LMSWs and LCSWs.
+The New York State Education Department has approved this workshop for 2.0 contact hours (CEUs) for NYS licensed LCATs, LMSWs, LCSWs, and LMHCs.

 - Learn theater exercises that promote physical self-awareness in order to enhance use of self in psychotherapy practice